The town of Cascais, near Sintra

 Magical Sintra Portugal and the Unbeaten Path

 There is something special about the energy of Sintra Portugal.
-From the moment I arrived I felt alive and well.
-I haven’t felt such positive energy since Rishikesh, India or Friday Harbor, Washington.
-I don’t know if it’s the climate, the sea air, the happy people, or its mystical history, but Sintra is simply magical, and I really didn’t want to leave.
+From the moment I arrived, I felt alive and well.
+I haven’t felt such positive energy since Rishikesh, India, or San Juan Island, Washington.
+I don’t know if it’s the climate, the sea air, the happy people, or its mystical history, but Sintra is magical, and I didn’t want to leave.
 The village is so much more than palaces and castles.
-Get off the typical tourist path and you will discover gorgeous beaches, charming coastal towns, impressive wineries and a fascinating history.
+Get off the typical tourist path, and you will discover gorgeous beaches, charming coastal towns, impressive wineries, and a fascinating history.

 The Cork Covenant

-Capuchos, also known at the Cork Convent, is a 15th century monastery that provided refuge to impoverished people.
-It’s intriguing to think that at the same time they were building all those lavish palaces, they erected a monastery for the poor, in between ancient boulders and Cork Trees.
-The door frames are about 4 feet tall and edged with cork bark.
-The hallways are about two feet wide and the ceilings about 5 feet high.
-The buildings feel like part of the landscape and the whole place has an incredible spiritual vibe.
-I sat and mediated there for a while.
-One of the more fascinating stories about the place is that one of the most famous monks fell in love with a woman, and they moved into a tiny cave just outside the monastery, where they lived happily together for the next 30 years.
+Capuchos, also known as the Cork Convent, is a 15th-century monastery that provided refuge to impoverished people.
+It’s intriguing to think that at the same time they were building all those lavish palaces, they erected a monastery for the poor between ancient boulders and Cork Trees.
+Oddly, the door frames are about 4 feet tall and edged with cork bark.
+The hallways are about two feet wide, and the ceilings are about 5 feet high.
+The buildings feel like part of the landscape and have an incredible spiritual vibe.
+I sat and meditated there for a while.
+One of the more fascinating stories about the place is that one of the most famous monks fell in love with a woman, and they moved into a tiny cave just outside the monastery, where they lived happily together in exile for the next 30 years.